THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #8.
 More Choices

-Life without debt allows you to have more choices in everything you do.
+Becoming debt free allows you to have more choices in everything you do.

-By having money saved, you afford to experience more life has to offer.
+By saving money, you afford to experience more life has to offer.

 You can take advantage of opportunities too.